 Packing light is essential for anyone committing to even a few weeks of travel.
 How are you supposed to run for your next flight to Bali if you’re dragging a rucksack equivalent in weight to the baby elephant you just saw at the sanctuary?

-Everyone has different ideas of what is ‘necessary’ but if you’re on the fence about packing a certain item, you don’t need it.
-It’s also possible to buy most things at your destination country if you discover you need them.
+Everyone has different ideas of what is ‘necessary’ but if you’re on the fence about packing a certain item, don’t bring it.
+It’s also comforting to wear what feels or looks good.
+You need to think again and start to consider how heavy your bag is.
+Wear your hiking boots and haul your sandals around!
 Lonely planet give their best tips for packing light here.

 3. Having said that, don’t even think about jetting off without the essentials below